disconnectme/disconnect-tracking-protection/descriptions.md

 [Go back to top](#tracker-descriptions)

 ## MediaMath
-This service has been classified as `Advertising` and `FingerprintingGeneral` for the following reasons:
+This service has been classified as `Email`, `Advertising` and `FingerprintingGeneral` for the following reasons:
 ### Policy Review
 MediaMath's Privacy Policy States: